minakosm/turtle_lidar/README.md

 You can test the library using points from example/lidar.txt file and running:
 ./TestExample
 in the build directory
+You can change the ground removing parameters by editing config.ini (no need to rebuild the whole project)

 #### TODO:
 Clustering